Leather Top Vintage Desk

 We’ve all seen leather top vintage furniture at one time or another.
 If you are anything like me you may avoid them because you aren’t sure what to do with it.
 Do you save the leather top?
 Replace it?
 Cover it up?
 Remove it?
 There are so many uncertainties, but I’m here to let you know that there doesn’t have to be.
 You can actually save that vintage leather top and it’s super easy.

-You can paint over the leather like shown on the vintage leather inlay tables.
-But this desk will have the leather preserved rather than painted.
+This desk will have the leather preserved rather than painted.
 The desk will also need a bit of work before we can get to that though.
+You can also paint leather furniture like shown on the vintage leather inlay tables.

 Unfinished Vintage Desk